Pediatric Neurology Program

 Welcome to the Wake Forest University Pediatric Neurology Residency Program!

 We invite you to explore the unique opportunities our training program has to offer.
-Housed within the Department of Neurology, the Child Neurology Section is currently in an exciting time of active growth, with five faculty members now aboard and additional faculty being actively recruited.
+Housed within the Department of Neurology, the Child Neurology Section is currently in an exciting time of active growth, with six faculty members now aboard.
 We are particularly proud of our brand new clinic space, which is dedicated to pediatric neurology.

 As you probably know, child neurology training typically involves two years of pediatrics, one year of adult and two years of child neurology training.
 We offer a categorical program that allows you to complete all of the required training here at Wake Forest.
-Thus you don't have to move twice, and you don't have to interview separately with our Pediatrics Residency Program.
+Thus you don't have to move twice, and you don't have to come for a separate visit to interview with our Pediatrics Residency Program.

 Our faculty includes five board certified pediatric neurologists, three of them with specialty training in pediatric epilepsy.
-The team is rounded out by two pediatric nurse practitioners, a neuropsychologist, three other epileptologists, as well as close cooperation with the general neurology, neurosurgery and pediatrics faculty.
+A pediatric headache specialist will join us this fall.
+The team is rounded out by two pediatric nurse practitioner and a ketogenic dietitian.
+Of course we work very closely with the adult epilepsy faculty and with the general neurology, neurosurgery and pediatrics faculty.
 All of our faculty members are dedicated to teaching, and each resident is paired up with a faculty mentor to help guide him or her through the three years of neurology training.

 You'll find exceptional camaraderie among the residents here.
-The adult residency program has just expanded from four residents a year to five residents every other year.
+The adult residency program has recently expanded from four to five residents a year.
 Both the adult and senior child neurology residents will work very closely with you to make sure the transition from general pediatrics to child neurology is as smooth as possible.
 A senior adult resident will be on call with you during the first four months of in-house call.
 All the residents have traditionally formed a close-knit, fun-loving group with many extra-curricular get-togethers.

 Come visit our program, explore lovely Winston-Salem, meet the faculty, get to know the residents and find out why we think ours is the best little Pediatric Neurology Program anywhere!